-“An innovative approach to support U.S. junior faculty engaged in research on social and physical determinants of environmental health relevant to vulnerable communities.”
+“An innovative approach to support U.S. junior faculty engaged in research on social and physical determinants of health relevant to vulnerable communities.”

-With support from the JPB Foundation, the JPB Environmental Health Fellowship Program has been established to promote a new generation of Environmental Health scholars through fellowships that support junior faculty who are at an early career stage at institutions across the U.S.
+With support from the JPB Foundation, the JPB Environmental Health Fellowship Program has been established to promote a new generation of Social and Environmental Health scholars through fellowships that support junior faculty who are at an early career stage at institutions across the U.S.

 - Up to $40,000 ( for 30% salary support and workshop travel ) in year 1

 - Up to $100,000 annually ( for research and participation ) in years 2-3

 - Two one-week workshops annually for training and development

 - Academic training in multidisciplinary research, scholarship, leadership and communication